irichardwang/note/bigdata/观影记录/imdb-import.md

 CREATE TABLE IF NOT EXISTS movie.stg_imdb_title_principals (
-    `tconst`     VARCHAR(100) NOT NULL COMMENT 'The alphanumeric identifier of the title.', `ordering`   INT          COMMENT 'A number to uniquely identify rows for a given titleId.', `nconst`     VARCHAR(255) COMMENT 'The alphanumeric identifier of the name/person.', `category`   VARCHAR(255) COMMENT 'The category of job that person was in.', `job`        VARCHAR(255) COMMENT 'The specific job title if applicable, else '\N'.', `characters` VARCHAR(255) COMMENT 'The name of the character played if applicable, else '\N'.'
+    `tconst`     VARCHAR(100) NOT NULL COMMENT 'The alphanumeric identifier of the title.', `ordering`   SMALLINT          COMMENT 'A number to uniquely identify rows for a given titleId.', `nconst`     VARCHAR(255) COMMENT 'The alphanumeric identifier of the name/person.', `category`   VARCHAR(255) COMMENT 'The category of job that person was in.', `job`        VARCHAR(255) COMMENT 'The specific job title if applicable, else \N.', `characters` VARCHAR(255) COMMENT 'The name of the character played if applicable, else \N.'
 ) ENGINE = OLAP
     COMMENT '电影的演员和其他成员表' DISTRIBUTED BY HASH(`tconst`) BUCKETS 3 PROPERTIES (